AradCharon/RockPaperScissors/README.md

 ## ⭐ Repository

-If you found this project helpful or interesting, consider giving it a ⭐ on GitHub.
+If you found this project useful or interesting, consider giving it a ⭐ on GitHub.